 Our natural language uses the word ‘true’ as a description of something: true statements, true sentences, true beliefs, true intentions, and so on.
 So it seems plausible that if there are necessary truths then there exist entities that have the property of being true.
 After all, it makes sense to claim that only things that exist can bear properties.
 Of course, we might adopt the deflationary theory of truth and claim truth is not a property at all (for an overview of the theory with a list of objections, go here).
 But if we accept, as I think we should, that truth is a property which requires truth-bearers, then we quickly discover one popular candidate for truth-bearers in the philosophical community: propositions.

 One plausible view of propositions starts by recognizing that they are intentional or about something.
-And this “aboutness” makes them the proper bearers of true and falsity insofar as truth claims are obviously about things.
+And this “aboutness” makes them the proper bearers of true and falsity insofar as truth claims are obviously about things and represent them to be a certain way.
 For example, the sentence ‘Augustine believed in eternal truths’ expresses in English a proposition which is about Augustine and can therefore be true or false.
-This inclusion of intentionality, following Franz Brentano who argued that all intentional phenomena are mental, would plausibly imply that propositions are thoughts of a mind.
+Now some philosophers have argued that propositions intrinsically have representational properties independently of minds.
+But surely it is more natural to argue, following Franz Brentano who argued that all intentional phenomena are mental, that the intentionality of propositions implies that they are mental in nature.
 Paul M. Gould and Richard M. Davis elaborate:

 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
 The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity – from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
 For propositions have parts, those parts and best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
 (See Beyond the Control of God, ed.
 Gould, p.
 58)

 This view of propositions is called conceptualism which Quentin Smith defines as follows: “Conceptualism with respect to propositions is the theory that it is necessarily the case that propositions are effects of mental causes.”
 (Faith and Philosophy, Vol. 11, No. 1, p.
 38).
-Conceptualism is to be distinguished from other views that maintain propositions are sentences, abstract entities, or beliefs.
-Specific sentences, unlike the propositions expressed by them, are not intentional insofar as they are arrangements of non-intentional material like ink, lead, pixels, etc. As such, they cannot be true or false.
-They are simply the physical means by which we express intrinsically intentional thoughts.
-Abstract entities (e.g., numbers and sentence types) are usually understood to be non-mental.
-As a result they are also not about anything and thus cannot be true or false.
+Conceptualism is to be distinguished from views that identify propositions with things which aren’t intrinsically about anything and therefore cannot be true or false (for example, sentences, abstract objects, properties, and facts).
 Beliefs are surely mental in nature and thus may look like promising candidates for being truth-bearers.
 But beliefs are attitudes towards propositions rather than being the bearers of truth and falsity themselves: if I believe 2+2=4 I have an affirmative attitude towards the proposition 2+2=4 (for an argument against the view that beliefs can be adequate bearers of truth, see my post here).

 Comments on Premises 6 and 7

 Premises 6 and 7 offer definitions: a necessary being is not dependent on anything else for its existence; a contingent being is a dependent on something else for its existence.
-Here we are not talking about a logically necessary being but a factually necessary one.
 Richard Taylor, in his book Metaphysics (Prentice Hall, 1992), offers a helpful elaboration:

 “A being that depends for its existence upon nothing but itself and is in this sense self-caused, can equally be described as a necessary being; that is to say, a being that is not contingent, and hence not perishable.
 For in the case of anything that exists by its own nature and is dependent upon nothing else, it is impossible that it should not exist, which is equivalent to saying that it is necessary.
 Many persons have professed to find the gravest difficulties in this concept, too, but that is partly because it has been confused with other notions.
 If it makes sense to speak of anything as an impossible being, or something that by its very nature does not exist, then it is hard to see why the idea of a necessary being, or something that in its very nature exists, should not be just as comprehensible.
 And, of course, we have not the slightest difficulty in speaking of something, such as a square circle or a formless body, as an impossible being.
 And if it makes sense to speak of something as being perishable, contingent, and dependent upon something other than itself for its existence, as it surely does, then there seems to be no difficulty in thinking of something as imperishable and dependent upon nothing other than itself for its existence.”
 (107-108)